Twitter Sentiment Analysis for Brand Insights

 See Repustate's Twitter sentiment analysis in action

-How important is Twitter data analysis?
+How important is Twitter sentiment analysis?

 From its earliest days, Twitter has been seen as the social media’s home for news, journalistic chatter and business analysis.
 Over the last 5 years, younger, more exciting social media platforms such as Instagram, SnapChat and TikTok, appear to have stolen the shine from Twitter, their older, more established adversary.
 Yet, with 330-million monthly active users, 500 million tweets posted every single day, and 23 percent of the internet population claiming to be on Twitter, this social media platform is no slouch.
 Add this to the fact that 67 percent of all B2B businesses use Twitter as a digital marketing tool, and the idea of Twitter’s obsolescence quickly fades.
 Twitter remains a treasure trove of consumer insights for thousands of brands including such biggies as Nike, Apple and Starbucks.
 So when we applied text mining to tweets, to better understand Subway’s recent media storm, important sentiment trends and brand insights became immediately evident.